Skip to navigation menu Skip to content

 During surgery, doctors may check other areas for cancer, such as the liver and the other kidney.
 They may remove all tissue that appears to have cancer.

 In some cases, doctors cannot remove the whole tumor.
 It may be too large, or the cancer cells may have spread to nearby tissue.
-Instead, doctors take a small sample of tumor cells for a biopsy to learn more about your child’s tumor.
-They may recommend chemotherapy to shrink the tumor before removing it.
+Instead, doctors take a small sample of tumor cells for a to learn more about the tumor.
+They may recommend to shrink the tumor before removing it.
+If a child is at higher risk for kidney disease or has a higher risk to develop other tumors, doctors may shrink the tumor with chemotherapy.
+This allows for a smaller surgery that leaves more of their kidney in place.

 Rarely, both kidneys are affected.
-Very few of these people need a kidney transplant.
+Doctors use chemotherapy first to shrink the tumor.
+Then surgeons will remove the tumor while leaving the healthy kidney in place.
+Very few of these patients need a kidney transplant.
 Seattle Children's Kidney Transplant Program has been named a Center of Excellence by Optum's Clinical Sciences Institute and a Program of Excellence by Cigna LifeSOURCE.

 Learn more about surgery to treat tumors at Seattle Children’s.
 Surgery is done at our main hospital campus in Seattle.